HOME-programming-pub/Artemis-config/README.md

 1. Restart MySQL with the PEM files; check if it remains online
 1. Stop and remove all running containters
 1. Start all containers with ``docker compose -f gitlab.yml -f mysql.yml -f artemis.yml up -d``
-1. Check if the artemis_admin user exists in Artemis and GitLab
+1. Check if the artemis_admin user exists in Artemis and GitLab (note: "Password must not contain commonly used combinations of [English] words and letters")

+Don't forget to change user and passwords.
+The defaults are good for testing only.